ezozbek36/td-json-client-prebuilt/README.md

+⚠️ Archived
+This repository is no longer maintained.

+I am no longer interested in **tdlib** and don’t have time to continue development or provide support.

 # td-json-client-prebuilt

 The repository contains tdlib binaries which are built using github actions without manual intervention.
 Check [build-tdlib.yml](https://github.com/ivk1800/td-json-client-prebuilt/blob/master/.github/workflows/build-tdlib.yml) to make sure.
 Check [releases](https://github.com/ivk1800/td-json-client-prebuilt/releases) page to download the desired binary.